henry-eshbaugh/digiMAGIC/README.md

 # digiMAGIC: a digitally-compensated anisotropic magnetoresistance magnetometer

-This GitHub repo hosts the firmware for my MEng thesis project at Imperial College London.
+This GitHub repo hosts the firmware for my MEng thesis with the Space Magnetometer Laboratory in the Department of Physics at Imperial College London.
 It is a magnetometer, using the HMC1001 strips from Honeywell, that is digitally-compensated, leveraging DSP techniques in the acquisition of magnetometer samples, and using these samples to back off the field at the sensor by driving an offset coil.
+Readout is done over a USB interface.

 ## Theoretical background